NevrThrw/Monopoly-SUSTC/README.md

   We implement online function and can play through LAN by inputint server ip address.The game supports at most four players.

+  The .exe file is placed in Game filefolder.

 ## Begin Scene